Mirjan-Ali-Sha/open-geodata-browser/README.md

 ### Prerequisites

-Install Open-Geodata-API in your QGIS Python environment:
+Install Open-Geodata-API in your QGIS Python environment:<br>
 Using OSGeo4W Shell (Windows)

 ```